grafana/terraform-provider-grafana/docs/resources/synthetic_monitoring_probe.md

 ### Optional

 - **labels** (Map of String) Custom labels to be included with collected metrics and logs.
 - **public** (Boolean) Public probes are run by Grafana Labs and can be used by all users.
-Only Grafana Labs managed public probes will be set to `true`, should be set to `false`, and is `false` by default.
+Only Grafana Labs managed public probes will be set to `true`.
+Defaults to `false`.

 ### Read-Only